 Research Training

-Academic Fellowship in General Practice
+NES Academic Fellowships in General Practice

 These fellowships offer unique opportunities for training in academic aspects of general practice, and are ideal for GPs at an early stage of career development contemplating an academic career.